-Bridget Jones is an average woman struggling against her age, her weight, her job, her lack of a man, and her many imperfections.
+Bridget Jones (Renée Zellweger) is an average woman struggling against her age, her weight, her job, her lack of a man, and her many imperfections.
 As a New Year's Resolution, Bridget decides to take control of her life, starting by keeping a diary in which she will always tell the complete truth.
 The fireworks begin when her charming though disreputable boss takes an interest in the quirky Miss Jones.
-Thrown into the mix are Bridget's band of slightly eccentric friends and a rather disagreeable acquaintance who Bridget cannot seem to stop running into or help finding quietly attractive.Written by
+Thrown into the mix are Bridget's band of slightly eccentric friends and a rather disagreeable acquaintance into whom Bridget cannot seem to stop running or help finding quietly attractive.Written by

 Anuja Varghese <firstname.lastname@example.org>

 When Mark and Bridget are about to kiss outside her flat and her friends interrupt by beeping the car horn and cheering.
 Mark says "friends of yours?" as if he doesn't know who they are but he spent Bridgets birthday with them having a meal at her house.
 See more »

 Well done Bridge, four hours of careful cooking and a feast of blue soup, omelette and marmalade.
 I think that deserves a toast, don't you?
 To Bridget, who cannot cook, but who we love

 Tom, Shazzer, Jude: